stephanie-K/going-green/README.md

 07/02/18: add 2 more colour themes and the possibility to switch from one another - to be revisited later

-19/02/18: add solar panel section - save values on index page in local storage - save open panels onbeforeunload but only once (?)
+19/02/18: add solar panel section - save values on index page in local storage - save open panels onbeforeunload but only once (?) - to fix

 02/03/18: add new wireframes

+04/03/18: improved accessibility after checking with WAVE, and tab navigation - add a skip content option

 **next steps:**
-- improve accessibility
 - work on the email results section
 - work on the 'Grow your own' section
 - improve error handling if needed (following usability testing)